 A tangential plot strand finds Tolik driving a Dutch couple around.
 They are looking for their daughter, a passenger in the doomed airplane.
 They hold on to the hope of finding her alive.
 For Tolik, this is a chance to try to cross the border with Irka in tow.
 Alas, escape is impossible.
 The grieving couple gets permission to leave, leaving the desperate Ukrainians behind.
 Irka and Tolik are doomed to return home, even if in ruins.
 Foreigners can only do so much for locals trapped in a war.

 Enemies and allies, everybody is expendable.
 A brutal standoff shows how little individuals matter when the powers that be move around the game board.
 Klondike ends with a whimper, as it should, marrying its aesthetic with a despairing look at life under fire.
 There is a degree of hope in the final image, but the brutality of the events around it is so cruel it is hard to concentrate on any silver lining.
-Soon after Happening (Audrey Diwan, 2022), we have another dose of horror firmly entrenched in the bloody realities of bringing another human being into the world.
+Soon after Happening (Audrey Diwan, 2022), we have another serious-minded drama firmly entrenched in the bloody realities of bringing another human being into the world.
+Classic horror films rarely hit this hard.

 Want to get an email when we publish new content?Subscribe today